Lord Claud Hamilton (1813–1884): Political career

-Hamilton sat as Member of Parliament for County Tyrone from 1835 to 1837 and again from 1839 to 1874.
+Hamilton sat as member of parliament for County Tyrone from 1835 to 1837 and again from 1839 to 1874.
 When the Conservatives came to power in February 1852 under the Earl of Derby, Hamilton was admitted to the Privy Council and appointed Treasurer of the Household, a post he held until the government fell in December 1852.
 He held the same office under Derby from 1858 to 1859.
 When Derby became prime minister for a third time in 1866, Hamilton was promoted to Vice-Chamberlain of the Household, a position he retained until 1868, the last year under the premiership of Benjamin Disraeli.
 He could talk fluently and well on almost any topic at indefinite length.
 One of his speeches lasted four hours and twenty minutes, one of the longest then on record in the House of Commons.

 He was commissioned as Lieutenant-Colonel Commandant of the part-time Prince of Wales's Own Donegal Militia on 22 September 1855.
 He passed the command over to his nephew Lord Claud John Hamilton in 1867.

 Family

 Hamilton married Lady Elizabeth Proby, daughter of Granville Proby, 3rd Earl of Carysfort, on 7 August 1844.
 They had one son and three daughters.
 Hamilton's wife Elizabeth was the translator from French to English of 'Louis Pasteur: His life and times' by Pasteur's son-in-law.
 His only son Douglas became a soldier and Member of Parliament while his grandson Richard was created a Baronet in 1952 (see Proby Baronets).
 A daughter, Louisa Hamilton, married physicist John Tyndall.
 Hamilton died in June 1884, aged 70.
-Lady Elizabeth survived him by sixteen years and died in June 1900.